 I’ve slowly begun replacing battery-operated devices with USB rechargeable ones.

-Depending on the power bank and your devices, you can charge a multitude of items from a C-type laptop to a tiny pocket flashlight.
+Depending on the power bank and your devices, you can charge many items, from a C-type laptop to a tiny pocket flashlight.

 I can even charge the magnetic rechargeable Olight tactical flashlight I have mounted on my Springfield Hellcat® compact handgun without removing the light or battery.

-Keep in mind, every power bank isn’t created equal and none of them are miracle workers.
+Remember, every power bank isn’t created equal, and none of them are miracle workers.